What you need to know about UBER in Argentina

 Taxi drivers are very upset with Uber taking their business by offering lower prices.
 You probably didn’t know, but Uber drivers do not have to complete the same training and certification process as Argentine taxi drivers.
 They don’t have a proper passenger car insurance, they don’t pay the taxes cabbies pay.
 In a few words… they are completely unregulated.

-Having been in Buenos Aires for over two years now, I have taken both taxis and Ubers from Vamos Spanish Academy to different places of the city.
+Having been in Buenos Aires for over three years now, I have taken both taxis and Ubers from Vamos Spanish Academy to different places in the city.
 I like having the convenience of choosing when to leave with Uber but the availability of taxis after leaving a restaurant or bar.
 Let´s face it.
 Uber is likely here to stay.
 With the shifting mindset of the millennial generation, Uber and other ride-sharing companies are the future.